odoo/odoo/doc/search-view.rst

 OpenERP Web 6.1 to OpenERP Web 6.2.

-As a result, while the external API used to interact with the search view does not change the internal details — including the interaction between the search view and its widgets — is significantly altered:
+As a result, while the external API used to interact with the search view does not change many internal details — including the interaction between the search view and its widgets — were significantly altered:

 Widgets API
 +++++++++++